bengardner/working_villages/pathfinder.md

      2. If the position is the target position, then roll-up the path and return it
      3. Find all the valid neighbors and the associated cost, creating new position data for each.
      4. For each neighbor, do the following:
-        * If the position is NOT already in the store or the new data has a lower cost, then add the item as an active position
+        * If the position is NOT already in the store or the new data has a lower cost, then add/replace the item as an active position
    * The rollup loop goes as follows:
        * The current node is the one that hit the end position
            * Loop while current.parent ~= nil